flycheck/flycheck/doc/manual/usage.rst

    A list of module directories for the search path of :flyc:checker:`haskell-ghc`.

+.. option:: flycheck-govet-printfuncs

+   A comma-separated list of print-like functions for the :flyc:checker:`go-govet` syntax checker.

 .. option:: flycheck-perlcritic-verbosity

    The verbosity of :flyc:checker:`perl-perlcritic` as integer.